Description of Voice Mapping:

 In the way I work, the first session may take as long as two hours.
 After that, sessions tend to run about an hour.
 The first half of the first session is spent recording a genealogy of significant people in one's life, stressful or traumatic events and current challenging conditions or health problems.
 The second half of the session is devoted to either the person's mother or father.
 Generally people need one or two sessions per parent.
 Pending the data in the genealogy, it may be helpful to also voice map a grandparent and/or a significant other.
 For many folks, that is enough release between four and six sessions, they feel their lives are sufficiently improved.
 Others want to do more sessions on additional issues and experiences.

-My practice is in Orlando Florida.
+My practice is in Ahmedabad India.
 The first session (about 90 minutes) is $125; subsequent sessions ($75), run about 45 minutes.
 If you book a block of sessions, I can work out a discount with you.
 If a client has financial challenges, I'm always willing to work out an arrangement that works for both of us.

 Using Voice Mapping To Improve Your Relationships